Menu

 • Home

-• Reunion - Northern Tier High Adventure - 100 Years of High Adventure
+• Reunion 2025 - Northern Tier High Adventure

 We encourage you to arrive Thursday afternoon or Friday morning to take advantage of all activities.
-Advance reunion registration is required to participate in the reunion activities, including recognition and anniversary banquet dinners.
+Advance reunion registration is required to participate in the reunion activities, including reunion reception and dinner.
 Members can register their immediate family members, including their significant other, as their guests.

 Reunion registration includes: